 Yet according to the study's analysis, the vast majority of Sondervermögen expenditures have funded items that would have been procured through ordinary defense budgets regardless—effectively using the special fund as a budgetary shell game rather than genuine capability investment.
 The allegations suggest that while Germany technically increased defense spending on paper, the actual modernization of military readiness has remained stagnant.

 The study arrives at a particularly sensitive moment for Germany's coalition government, where tensions between the SPD, Greens, and FDP over fiscal policy have intensified.
 The defense fund's structure was specifically designed to satisfy the fiscally conservative FDP's insistence on maintaining the debt brake while addressing urgent military deficiencies.
-If the fund bypassed constitutional restrictions while failing to deliver substantive improvements, it represents both a fiscal policy scandal and a failure of European security leadership.
+If the fund bypassed constitutional restrictions while failing to deliver substantive improvements, it represents both a fiscal policy scandal and a failure of an security leadership.